On $\phi$-$w$-Flat modules and Their Homological Dimensions: homological properties of - -flat modules

 \section{homological properties of $\phi$-$w$-flat modules}

 Let $R$ be a ring.
 It is well known that the flat dimension of an $R$-module $M$ is defined as the shortest flat resolution of $M$ and the weak global dimension of $R$ is the supremum of the flat dimensions of all $R$-modules.
 The $w$-flat dimension $w$-fd$_R(M)$ of an $R$-module $M$ and $w$-weak global dimension $w$-w.gl.dim$(R)$ of a ring $R$ were introduced and studied in \cite{fq15}.
-We now introduce the notion of $\phi$-$w$-flat dimension of an $R$-module as follows.
+The following result shows that $\phi$-$w$-flat modules can be characterized by ``higher Tor-funcotrs'' when the base ring is a strongly $\phi$-ring, and so we can investigate homological dimensions in terms of $\phi$-$w$-flat modules over strongly $\phi$-rings.